rugbyprof/2143-Object-Oriented-Programming/Lectures/07-4KeysOOP/README.md

 - **Override in `Bat`**: By overriding the `eat()` method in `Bat`, we completely avoid the ambiguity.
 Now, when you call `eat()` on a `Bat` object, it will use `Bat`'s version of the method.

+#### Solution 3:

+Just avoid the diamond problem.
+It's the best solution, but not always possible, hence the previous two solutions.

 ### Summary:

 - Virtual inheritance prevents multiple instances of the base class (`Animal`).